matthewdeaves/willow/README.md

 ```
 docker compose exec php bin/cake queue worker --verbose
 ```
+Leave the queue worker running in a terminal to see useful output as it picks up and runs [jobs](https://github.com/matthewdeaves/willow/tree/main/src/Job).
+Remember to save your Anthropic API key in the settings page.

 ## Development Guide
 If you build on Willow CMS you should update the Unit Tests and be sure to fix anything that PHP Code Sniffer picks up.
 You can run those tools like so: